The 8 Best Places to Live in West Texas – 2025 Update

 West Texas is the ultimate frontier for easy living.
-So, we found the best places to live in West Texas in 2023 that offer the best balance of life.
+So, we found the best places to live in West Texas that offer the best balance of life.

 It is easy to be lured into the expansive plains of West Texas.
 Here, you can find affordable cities with plenty of things to do, all while experiencing natural beauty all around you.